 - 3/4 cup rolled oats

 - Pre-heat oven to 325º.
 Line a rimmed baking sheet (half sheet size) with parchment paper.
-Start by blending the flours and cornstarch in a medium bowl.
-Add baking soda and salt and whisk to combine.
+Add flour, baking soda, and salt to a bowl and whisk to combine.

-- Add butter and sugars in another medium bowl.
+- In another bowl, add butter and sugars.
 With an electric hand mixer, beat until well combined and fluffy (start slow and build up speed).
 Add eggs, vanilla and orange zest and beat until incorporated.
-By hand, mix in cranberries, walnuts, oats and coconut.
+By hand blend in the flour, and then the cranberries, walnuts, oats and coconut.